defog-ai/sql-eval/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to our project!
+Thank you for your interest in contributing to our project!
 We value your contributions and want to ensure a smooth and collaborative experience for everyone.
 Please take a moment to review the following guidelines.

 ## Table of Contents
 - [Linting](#linting)